MaterializeInc/materialize/doc/user/content/sql/explain.md

 - Replaces SQL variable names with column numbers.
 - Infers the type of each expression.
-- Choose the correct overload for each function.
+- Chooses the correct overload for each function.

 #### From raw plan to decorrelated plan